Zond failed missions: Zond 1967B

-Zond 1967B launched on 22 November 1967 in an attempted Lunar flyby mission.
+Zond 1967B launched on 22 November 1967 in an attempted lunar flyby mission.
 The Soyuz 7K-L1 No.5L craft was 5,200 kg.
 A second stage failure occurred and the launch vehicle crashed 300 km downrange.
-The automatic system shutdown the other engines.
+The automatic system shut down the other engines.
 The Zond capsule separated with the escape tower and was safely recovered.
 Had the mission been successful this would also have been designated Zond 4.

 Zond 1968A

 Zond 1968A was launched on 23 April 1968.
 The Zond was on a Soyuz 7K-L1 s/n 7L.
 The craft was 5,600kg.
 The Proton K rocket exploded 4 minutes and 30 seconds after launch.
 Had the mission been successful this would also have been designated as Zond 5.
 The second stage rocket failed 260 seconds after launch.
 Another attempted Lunar flyby.
 The fault was found to be a short circuit in the control system that caused engine 2 of the SL-12/D-1-e second stage to shut down.